-e) You have the right to request a copy of information we hold about you (for which we may charge you a fee) and to have inaccuracies corrected.
+Your privacy rights as an individual are fully explained on our website and include your right to request a copy of information we hold about you and to have inaccuracies corrected.

 3. The visitor will comply with all regulations applicable to the service and as described by us.

 4. The ability to obtain an export refund is subject to Customs & Excise (or its equivalent in the country of export) approval and the visitor is solely responsible for obtaining such approval.
 We are not liable for the approval or stamping/signing of documents by the Revenue Commissioners or any other authorities.
 We are not liable if documentation is lost, if applicable it is the shopper’s responsibility to provide proof of delivery of such documentation should any dispute arise.
 We endeavour to make your refund as soon as possible; however, we are not liable if a delay occurs.

 5. The visitor must claim eligibility to use the Retail Export Scheme.
 There are heavy penalties for false declaration.
 The visitor must confirm that their details are correct and must comply with each jurisdiction’s particular rules.
 We may require additional information to support the claim in certain circumstances.
 Where we suspect that a fraud or attempted fraud is being perpetrated we reserve the right not to refund.